TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-tsdoc.md

 ---
-title: Bootstrapping TSDoc Based Documentation
+title: Bootstrapping TSDoc
 tags: frontend
 ---

 [Last time]({% link _posts/2024-07-01-react-virtual-scroll-0-4-0.md %}) I left you with the realization that documentation is a good thing and that I should probably write some.
 We all know that ["nobody reads documentation"](https://dl.acm.org/doi/pdf/10.1145/105783.105788), so my main focus is on writing documentation that sneaks up on you and jumps out just as you need it.

+{% include candid-image.html src="/assets/images/intellisense/tsdoc-logo.png" alt="TSDoc Logo" %}

 I'm talking about [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense) of course.
 Or ["Code Completion"](https://en.wikipedia.org/wiki/Code_completion), if you prefer a more generic, non-Microsoft term.